 Back above the low-1.2800 area for some time looked firm, and it had even sustained activity above the 1.30 area (including all weekly MAs in that area) on further hope for a Brexit deal or further deadline delay.
-Next important historic congestion was 1.3250-1.3300 tested once again in late March prior to the recent orderly selloff.
+Next important historic congestion was 1.3250-1.3300 tested once again in late

+March prior to the recent orderly selloff.

 Brexit concerns left it retesting the 1.3000 area since late March with only minor bounces.
 As we had suggested, the recent major Brexit extension (October 31st) granted by the EU is not necessarily an economic positive even though it avoided an April 12th 'hard' no-deal Brexit crisis.
-It only exacerbates both UK and EU economic uncertainty, as reflected in GBP/USD being back below 1.3000.
+It only exacerbates both UK and EU economic uncertainty (now reinforced by Governor Carney's Inflation Report press conference comments), as reflected in GBP/USD slipping back below 1.3000 prior to the current recovery.

-And despite US changeability, the previous hint of US-China rapprochement encouraged AUD/USD to squeeze back above its historic

-.7200-50 area (also weekly MA-9 & MA-13.)
+And despite US changeability, the previous hint of US-China rapprochement encouraged AUD/USD to squeeze back above its historic .7200-50 area (also weekly MA-9 & MA-13.)
 However, that same negative early-December Trump 'Tariffs Man' tweet that hit US EQUITIES on the lower chances for US-China trade rapprochement also dropped AUD/USD back from a hopeful early-December test of the .7300-50 area to back below .7200-50.
 It was subsequently down into more major .7000 area congestion.